Local Whittle estimation of high-dimensional long-run variance and precision matrices: Estimation methods and assumptions

-\begin{remark} Our proposed estimation procedure involves estimating the memory parameters $d_{1}, \dots , d_{p}$ by the univariate local Whittle estimators \eqref{eq:univLWd} rather than using the multivariate estimator of the matrix $D=\diag(d_{1}, \dots , d_{p})$ in \eqref{eq:R(D)}.
+\begin{remark} Our proposed estimation procedure involves estimating the memory parameters $d_{0,1}, \dots , d_{0,p}$ by the univariate local Whittle estimators \eqref{eq:univLWd} rather than using the multivariate estimator of the matrix $D_{0}=\diag(d_{0,1}, \dots , d_{0,p})$ in \eqref{eq:R(D)}.
 The reasons are twofold, one is theoretical, the other computational.

-The theoretical reason is that getting a concentration inequality on $\| \widehat{D}-D_{0} \|_{\max}$ for the multivariate estimates of $D$ involves a concentration inequality on $| \log|\widehat{G}(\widehat{D})|-\log|G_{0}| |$.
+The theoretical reason is that getting a concentration inequality on $\| \widehat{D}-D_{0} \|_{\max}$ for the multivariate estimates of $D_{0}$ involves a concentration inequality on $| \log|\widehat{G}(\widehat{D})|-\log|G_{0}| |$.
 In the asymptotic regime $N \to \infty$ and for fixed dimension $p$, a consistency result for $| \log|\widehat{G}(\widehat{D})|-\log|G_{0}| |$ can be achieved easily by combining the continuous mapping theorem and a consistency result on $\| \widehat{G}(\widehat{D})-G_{0} \|_{\max}$.
 However, our non-asymptotic setting involves an inequality of the form $| \log|\widehat{G}(\widehat{D})|-\log|G_{0}| | \leq C p \| \widehat{G}(\widehat{D})-G_{0} \|$, with a generic constant $C$.
 The additional $p$ weakens the results in the sense that $p$ has to grow much slower than $m$ in order to achieve consistency.
 Bounding further as $\| \widehat{G}(\widehat{D})-G_{0} \| \leq p\| \widehat{G}(\widehat{D})-G_{0} \|_{\max}$ results in an additional $p$.
 A potential way to avoid the second $p$ one gets through bounding the operator norm might be to impose a sparsity assumption on $G_{0}$ and threshold $\widehat{G}$ in the objective function \eqref{eq:R(D)}.
 That is, estimating $D_{0}$ as in \eqref{eq:R(D)} involves an estimator for $G_{0}$.
 However, the estimator $\widehat{D}$ for $D_{0}$ is not based on a thresholded version of $\widehat{G}$.
 One possibility to address this issue is to introduce a shrinkage on $\widehat{G}$ in \eqref{eq:R(D)} by using a thresholded version of $\widehat{G}$.

 On the other hand, computationally, it is faster to minimize $p$ univariate functions as opposed to optimizing a matrix function over a certain set of diagonal matrices.
-Our simulation study also reveals that the difference between the multivariate and univariate estimates is negligible. \end{remark}
+In a simulation study in Appendix \ref{appF:univsmulti}, we show that the difference between the multivariate and univariate estimates is negligible. \end{remark}